 Let’s move beyond the “two-years experience required” for entry-level jobs generation of job ads and talk about how to actually insert valuable numbers into your campus recruiting program.
 As we gear up for summer hiring, there’s been a lot of movement in the campus recruiting space: career centers continue to scour solutions to get their students into top roles, The Muse continues to grow its content empire, LinkedIn continues to try to onboard more university students with the launch of its new app (titled “Students”), and whichever way you slice it, the digital footprint of millennial talent is creating more informed hiring decisions.

-Campus recruiting teams have to always be pushing to become more data informed.
-Couple this with the ground level work of your on-site campus recruiters, and you too can have a hiring machine!
-The collection and analysis of data, online and in-person makes for less biased hiring decisions.
-As we enter one of the high seasons of campus recruiting, let’s talk some dead-simple reasons and actionable steps to insert data into your campus recruiting program.
+Campus recruiting teams have to always be pushing to become more data-informed.
+Couple this with the ground-level work of your on-site campus recruiters, and you, too, can have a hiring machine!
+The collection and analysis of data, online and in-person, makes for less biased hiring decisions.
+As we enter one of the high seasons of campus recruiting, let’s talk about some dead-simple reasons and actionable steps to insert data into your campus recruiting program.

 Standardize Essential Candidate Information